Get started with Terraform for Lakebase

 }

-Run these commands to create the endpoint and view its name:
+Run these commands to apply the configuration and view the endpoint name:

 terraform apply